onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 Flow Client Library (FCL) approaches the idea of blockchain wallets on Flow in a different way than how wallets may be supported on other blockchains.
 For example, with FCL, a wallet is not necessarily restricted to being a browser extention or even a native application on a users device.
 Wallets on Flow can take the shape of being many different types applications.
 Since wallet applications can take on many forms, we needed to create a way for these varying applications to be able to communicate and work together.

 FCL acts in many ways as a protocol to facilitate communication and configuration between the different parties involved in a blockchain application.
 An _Application_ can use FCL to _authenticate_ users, and request _authorizations_ for transactions, as well as mutate and query the _Blockchain_.
 An application using FCL offers it's _Users_ a way to connect and select any number of Wallets Providers and their Wallet Services.
-A selected _Wallet_ configures an Applications instance of FCL with information about its services, of which the _User_ and _Application_ can interact with.
+A selected _Wallet_ provides an Applications instance of FCL with configuration information about itself and its Wallet Services, of which the _User_ and _Application_ can interact with.

 In the following paragraphs we'll explore ways in which you, as a wallet developer, can integrate with FCL by providing implementataions of various FCL services.